codeaucafe/DataDavD/README.md

 ### :desktop_computer: Open Source Software Contributions:
 [lakeFS](https://github.com/treeverse/lakeFS)
 - [v0.48.0](https://github.com/treeverse/lakeFS/releases/tag/v0.48.0): Fixed bug to correctly return error when users navigate to routes downstream from `BaseURL`.
 For reference, the PR is [Pull Request #2382](https://github.com/treeverse/lakeFS/pull/2382)
-- [Pull Request 2506](https://github.com/treeverse/lakeFS/pull/2506): This PR adds in app lakeFS documentation links on the Setup, Create a Repository (Modal), Branches, and Auth/Admin pages of the lakeFS instance's UI.
+- [Pull Request 2506](https://github.com/treeverse/lakeFS/pull/2506): This PR adds in-app lakeFS documentation links on the Setup, Create a Repository (Modal), Branches, and Auth/Admin pages of lakeFS UI.
 Note, this Pull Request was merged into main and should be included in the next lakeFS release (they have a great, quick release cadence).

 [go-bitbucket](https://github.com/ktrysmt/go-bitbucket)
 - [v0.9.21](https://github.com/ktrysmt/go-bitbucket/releases/tag/v0.9.21): Added Diff-Stat functionality.
 For reference, the PR is [Pull Request #145](https://github.com/ktrysmt/go-bitbucket/pull/145)